Ketonal Activ Plus, 80 mg 12 pcs

 Overdose

-Cases of overdose have been reported with a dose of 2.5 g of ketoprofen.
-In most cases the symptoms were limited to lethargy, drowsiness, nausea, vomiting and epigastric pain.
+Cases of overdose have been reported when taking a dose of 2.5 g of ketoprofen.
+In most cases, symptoms were limited to lethargy, drowsiness, nausea, vomiting and epigastric pain.

-A specific antidote is not known.
-As symptomatic measures in providing vital functions (stabilization of circulation, respiration, elimination of acidosis) drugs and procedures that reduce resorption and accelerate elimination (medical charcoal, forced diuresis) are indicated.
+A specific antidote is unknown.
+As symptomatic measures to ensure vital functions (stabilization of blood circulation, respiration, elimination of acidosis), drugs and procedures that reduce resorption and accelerate elimination (medical charcoal, forced diuresis) are indicated.

 ---|---|